The winter months are far more dangerous for drivers because car accidents can happen without warning.

 Free Case Review for Injured Motorists

-If you have been injured in a black ice collision, call the attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 or contact us online to schedule your free initial consultation.
+If you have been injured in a black ice collision, call the experienced car accident injury attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 or contact us online to schedule your free initial consultation.

 We will work hard to recover compensation on your behalf for car accidents caused by another driver.
-We will explain all of your legal options for recovering compensation for your injuries.
+We will explain your legal options for recovering compensation for your injuries.

 Call us today to begin our attorney-client relationship, which could lead to financial compensation.